kreatolinux/src/README.md

 There are a couple of build variables;

-* -d:cpu: CPU architecture for the binary repository, is set to `amd64` by default
 * -d:branch: Repository branch that is gonna be used for the default repositories, is set to `stable` by default

 You can find how to build/use them below.